Torlak dialects: Bulgarian linguists

-Bulgarian researchers such as Benyo Tsonev, Gavril Zanetov and the Macedono-Bulgarian researcher Krste Misirkov classified Torlakian (Торлашки) as dialect of the Bulgarian language.
-They noted the manner of the articles, the loss of most of the cases, etc. Today Bulgarian linguists (Stoyko Stoykov, Rangel Bozhkov) also classify Torlakian as a "Belogradchik-Tran" dialect of Bulgarian, and claim that it should be classified outside the Shtokavian area.
-Stoykov further argued that the Torlakian dialects have a grammar that is closer to Bulgarian and that this is indicative of them being originally Bulgarian.
+Bulgarian researchers such as Benyo Tsonev, Gavril Zanetov and the Macedono-Bulgarian researcher Krste Misirkov classified Torlak (Торлашки) as dialect of the Bulgarian language.
+They noted the manner of the articles, the loss of most of the cases, etc. Today Bulgarian linguists (Stoyko Stoykov, Rangel Bozhkov) also classify Torlak as a "Belogradchik-Tran" dialect of Bulgarian, and claim that it should be classified outside the Shtokavian area.
+Stoykov further argued that the Torlak dialects have a grammar that is closer to Bulgarian and that this is indicative of them being originally Bulgarian.

 Macedonian linguists

-In Macedonian dialectology, the Torlakian (Торлачки) varieties spoken in North Macedonia (Kumanovo, Kratovo and Kriva Palanka dialect) are classified as part of a northeastern group of Macedonian dialects.
+In Macedonian dialectology, the Torlak (Торлачки) varieties spoken in North Macedonia (Kumanovo, Kratovo and Kriva Palanka dialect) are classified as part of a northeastern group of Macedonian dialects.

 Features

 Vocabulary

-Basic Torlakian vocabulary shares most of its Slavic roots with Bulgarian, Macedonian and Serbian but also over time borrowed a number of words from Aromanian, Greek, Turkish, and Albanian in the Gora region of the Šar Mountains.
+Basic Torlak vocabulary shares most of its Slavic roots with Bulgarian, Macedonian and Serbian but also over time borrowed a number of words from Aromanian, Greek, Turkish, and Albanian in the Gora region of the Šar Mountains.
 It also preserved many words which in the "major" languages became archaisms or changed meaning.
 Like other features, vocabulary is inconsistent across subdialects, for example, a Krashovan does not necessarily understand a Goranac.

 The varieties spoken in the Slavic countries have been heavily influenced by the standardized national languages, particularly when a new word or concept was introduced.
-The only exception is a form of Torlakian spoken in Romania, which escaped the influence of a standardized language which has existed in Serbia since a state was created after the withdrawal of the Ottoman Empire.
+The only exception is a form of Torlak spoken in Romania, which escaped the influence of a standardized language which has existed in Serbia since a state was created after the withdrawal of the Ottoman Empire.
 The Slavs indigenous to the region are called Krashovani and are a mixture of original settler Slavs and later settlers from the Timok Valley in eastern Serbia.

 Cases lacking inflections

 Bulgarian and Macedonian are the only two modern Slavic languages that lost virtually the entire noun case system, with nearly all nouns now in the surviving nominative case.
-This is partly true of the Torlakian dialect.
+This is partly true of the Torlak dialect.
 In the northwest, the instrumental case merges with the accusative case, and the locative and genitive cases merge with the nominative case.
 Further south, all inflections disappear and syntactic meaning is determined solely by prepositions.